ESG Approach

 We also liaise and utilise data from not-for-profits, community groups, environmental and human rights activists, consultants and ethical investment bodies.

-Ethical Partners has supported 100% of climate and human rights resolutions in 2020/21
+Ethical Partners has supported the vast majority of climate and human rights resolutions.

 The Australian Modern Slavery Act 2018 requires entities based, or operating, in Australia which have an annual consolidated revenue of more than $100 million, to report annually on the risks of modern slavery in their operations and supply chains, and actions to address those risks.
 Other entities, based or operating in Australia may report voluntarily.
 We believe that if investors are demanding transparency, accountability, disclosure and attention to Modern Slavery within their operations, that we as investors must also be transparent and accountable as to how we address modern slavery ourselves.